imallona/rock_roi_paper/08_leukemia_cell_lines/README.md

 qmd: files for analysis of count tables and generation of plots
 workflow: workflow used for analysis of the leukemia cell line dataset

+Instructions on how to run the workflow can be found in the README of the folder 07_leukemia_patient of the same repository.